CSBP-CPSE/OpenTabulate/README.md

 # OpenTabulate

 OpenTabulate is a Python package designed to organize, tabulate, and process structured data.
-It currently aims to be a data processing framework for the [Linkable Open Data Environment](https://github.com/CSBP-CPSE/LODE-ECDO), an exploratory project by the Data Exploration and Integration Lab (DEIL) at Statistics Canada.
+It currently aims to be a data processing framework for the [Linkable Open Data Environment](https://github.com/CSBP-CPSE/LODE-ECDO), an exploratory project by the Data Exploration and Integration Lab (DEIL) within the Center for Special Business Projects (CSBP) at Statistics Canada.
 OpenTabulate offers

 - automated data retrieval
 - a systematic way of organizing and retrieving data using *sources files* (inspired by [OpenAddresses](https://openaddresses.io/)),